Liffey Wanderers F.C.

-Liffey Wanderers F.C. is an Irish association football club based in Ringsend, Dublin.
+Liffey Wanderers F.C. is an Irish soccer (association football) club based in Ringsend, Dublin.
 Their senior team play in the Leinster Senior League Senior Division.
 They also regularly compete in the FAI Cup, the FAI Intermediate Cup, the FAI Junior Cup and the Leinster Senior Cup.

 History

 Foundation and early history

 One of Ireland's oldest football clubs, Liffey Wanderers were formed in 1885 on Pearse Street (then called Great Brunswick Street).
 Founding members were dockworkers from Dublin Port.
 Writers Aileen O'Carroll and Don Bennett have described the club as being at the 'centre of the athletic tradition of the docklands' in its early years.
 The club was favoured by dockworkers from South Dublin leading to its clubhouse being attacked by gangs and rival fans from North Dublin.
 Officials and club members had frequently to carry their own goal-posts to the 'away' venues, as well as sometimes having to fight off attempts by rival club supporters to make off with them.
 Stewarding at football games in nineteenth-century Dublin was very often carried out by jarvies, fifty or sixty 'hard' men, who kept over-enthusiastic supporters clear of the touch-lines by means of horsewhips.